sliyew27/I3--IMT541/README.md

 This section will guide you through the process of viewing the visuals prepared using python:
 1. Open the weather_comparison_colab.ipynb that you find under files or simply go to this link (https://github.com/sliyew27/I3--IMT541/blob/main/weather_comparison_colab.ipynb)
-2. Once you open it, you should see a section at the top that says Google Colab
+2. Next, click on the Google Colab button at the top or simply go to this link (